Traumatic Brain Injury: Types, Treatments and Recovery

 A traumatic brain injury refers to any jolt or blow to the head that impact the brain’s ability to function normally.

 Because a brain injury also affects the nervous system, it can significantly impact other parts of the body, leading to a number of possible disabilities.
-Ensuring that the brain injury is properly assessed is imperative for receiving the best treatments available.
-It is also important for patients to understand their treatment options and the process, so they know what the recovery journey can look like and what options are available.
+Ensuring that the brain injury is properly assessed is important for making sure a person receives the best treatments available.

 “A common misconception is that if a patient looks fine from the outside, then everything is fine,” explains Dr. Kenneth Ngo, Medical Director for the Brain Injury Program at Brooks Rehabilitation Hospital – University Campus.
 “The brain is complicated.
 You have to spend time understanding how the brain works normally and how to tease out what’s abnormal and what’s not.”